etychon/peanuts/README.md

 1. The family members

-Say the familiy is composed of 6 members, edit this like with your own family members like so:
+Say the family is composed of 6 members, edit this like with your own family members like so:

 ````py
 p.add_members(['Manu', 'Barbara', 'Cyril', 'Justin', 'Mamy', 'Olivia'])